 3. Communicating During an Emergency

 Effective communication during an emergency is critical for ensuring tenant safety and property protection.
-Property managers should remain calm and composed while communicating with emergency services, providing them with accurate and timely information to facilitate an efficient response.
+Property managers should remain calm and composed while communicating with emergency services, providing them with accurate and timely information to facilitate an efficient response.- Property managers should have a clear and concise communication plan in place to disseminate information to residents, such as evacuation instructions or safety protocols.

 - Handling media inquiries can also be a part of the communication plan, where property managers should have a designated spokesperson to provide accurate and consistent information to the media.